You might not know this, but when it comes to beauty products, you need to invest in a menopause kit to deal with the changes your body is undergoing.

 Moisturise your mouth

-Keep your mouth hydrated by drinking plenty of water and non-fruit herbal tea, and snacking on celery, broccoli and cucumber.
+Keep your mouth hydrated by drinking plenty of water and non-fruit herbal tea, and snacking on vegetables like celery, broccoli and cucumber.
 Try to minimise your consumption of alcohol, which can cause dehydration, and fruit juice, fruit tea and fizzy drinks (even diet varieties), which can all cause acid erosion.